School Board Policy 806 -

 7. The school district will have prearranged sites for emergency sheltering and transportation as needed.

 8. The school district will determine which staff will remain in the building to perform essential functions if safe to do so (e.g., switchboard, building engineer, etc.).
-The school district also will designate an administrator or his or her designee to meet local fire or law enforcement agents upon their arrival.
+The school district also will designate an administrator or a designee to meet local fire or law enforcement agents upon their arrival.

 C. Facility Diagrams and Site Plans